perrycate/tldr/posts/peak.md

        tests in the world.
     * Prior to (the years long process of) preparing for it, all subjects had average sized hippocampi
-    * After 4 years, the ones that had not dropped out now had much larger hippocampi.
+    * After 4 years, the ones that had not dropped out had much larger hippocampi.
        Those that had dropped out were closer to average sized.
     * MRIs of experienced cabbies showed that the longer they had been a cabbie, the bigger that part of the brain was.
  * Blind people's _visual_ cortex activates up when they "read" braille with their fingertips
     * Skilled braille readers may use 3 fingers to "read" 3 lines at once.
-    * They can detect _much_ more gentle touches to those fingers.
+    * They can detect _much_ more gentle touches to those fingers than other people.
- * Older people suffering from age-related farsightedness were able to train their brains to compensate for it.
+ * Older people suffering from age-related farsightedness were able to train their brains to compensate
     * Subjects spent 30 minutes 3x/week for 3 months performing an exercise
        where they had to spot small images against a very similarly-colored background.
-    * After 3 months they could on average read text that was 60% smaller than they initially could, and read it faster.
+    * After 3 months they could on average read 60% smaller text than before, and read it faster.
-    * Every subject was now able to read a newspaper without glasses.
-(Most couldn't initially.)
+    * Every subject gained the ability to read a newspaper without glasses.
     * Their eyes were just as bad as before, but their brains had learned how to "de-blur" the images.